DanTeegan/VPC_Creation_Terraform/README.md

 # Using Terraform to create a VPC

 ##### This project will showcase IaC orchestration tools to create infrastructure on the AWS cloud.
-It will showcase the power of tools such as Terraform can be in creating infrastructure, more specifically a VPC network on AWS.
+It will showcase how powerful tools such as Terraform are and how easy it is to create infrastructure, more specifically a VPC network on AWS.

 # Creating a VPC using IAC Terraform